-Sertraline exacerbated RSWA during the current study, but did not induced RBD.
-From the 14th day onward, the tonic and phasic RSWA and the proportion of patients with abnormal phasic anterior tibialis RSWA (>18%) became significantly higher than that of baseline and the 1st day, and then kept stable.
-The results of phasic RSWA were not consistent with Winkelman’s study to some extent.
-In Winkelman’s study, compared with normal control, subjects taking serotonergic antidepressants only had significantly tonic RSWA, and the phasic RSWA in both submental and anterior tibialis did not reach the significant level [11].
-It might be due to small sample size (n=15) and a mixture of antidepressants in Winkelman’s study.
-Two subjects were even taking bupropion (200mg/day), which might diminish RSWA [11].
-Further, using the cutoff of abnormal tonic RSWA greater than 20% [4], the proportions of patients with abnormal tonic RSWA were similar among the current study and two previous studies (the current study: 4.5% [1/21], Winkelman: 13.3% [2/15], Zhang: 14.3% [3/21]; χ2=1.44, p=0.09) [11, 12].
-In summary, these results supported that SSRIs could induce or exacerbate RSWA, especially for phasic anterior tibialis RSWA.
-It was reported that most abnormal sleep behaviors seen in RBD correspond to movements of the limbs [27].
-However, no patients reported some abnormal behaviors being related with RBD in the current study.
-It might be due to these following reasons.
-Firstly, some subtle behaviors might be ignored by patients and their bed-partners, and even could not be detected by the concomitant video.
-Secondly, the clinical meaning for RSWA was elusive, which might only be a PSG finding and could not develop into overt clinical RBD.
-Thirdly, RSWA could develop into RBD, but, by chances, it was not happened in the current study with small sample.
-Further, RSWA could also be a necessary (permissive) but not a sufficient (active) condition to promote RBD.
-One may also imagine that higher amounts of RSWA are necessary for the dreaming behavior to be enacted.
-In this direction, the amount of tonic RSWA in patients with idiopathic and PD-associated RBD[28] is a mean 39%, which is large than the 12% found in our study (Iranzo et al., 2005).
-Also, RSWA amount are higher in multiple systemic atrophy than in PD or idiopathic RBD, but the severity of corresponding behaviors is milder [28].
-This suggests that both conditions, RBD and RSWA, are strongly but not linearly linked.
+In the current study, sertraline exacerbated RSWA but did not induce RBD.
+From the 14th day onward, tonic and phasic RSWA and the proportion of patients with abnormal (>18%) phasic anterior tibialis RSWA were significantly increased compared with their levels at baseline and on the 1st day; subsequently, these levels remained stable.
+To some extent, the phasic RSWA results were inconsistent with those described by Winkelman and James.
+In that study, only tonic RSWA was significantly altered in subjects taking serotonergic antidepressants compared with normal controls; phasic (submental and anterior tibialis) RSWA levels did not change significantly [11].
+This difference might be due to the small sample size (n=15) and mixture of antidepressants used in the study performed by Winkelman and James.
+Indeed, two subjects were taking bupropion (200 mg/day), which might have diminished RSWA [11].
+Further, if a cutoff of abnormal tonic RSWA greater than 20% was used [4], the proportion of patients with abnormal tonic RSWA in the current study was similar to that in two previous studies (current study: 4.5% [1/21], Winkelman and James: 13.3% [2/15], Zhang et al.: 14.3% [3/21]; χ2=1.44, p=0.09) [11, 12].
+In summary, these results support the notion that SSRIs can induce or exacerbate RSWA, especially phasic anterior tibialis RSWA.
+Most abnormal sleep behaviors observed in RBD have been reported to correspond to movements of the limbs [27].
+However, no patients reported abnormal behaviors related to RBD in the current study.
+This result might have occurred due to the following reasons: first, some subtle behaviors might have been ignored by patients and their bed partners and may not have been detected in the videos; second, because the clinical significance of RSWA is still unclear, RSWA might simply be an unusual PSG finding and may not develop into overt clinical RBD; third, it is possible that RSWA can develop into RBD, but this did not occur in the current study due to the small sample size.
+Further, RSWA might be necessary (permissive) but not sufficient (active) to promote RBD.
+One might also imagine that higher levels of RSWA are necessary for RBD-associated dreaming behavior to occur.
+Moreover, an average of 39% of patients with idiopathic and PD-associated RBD experienced tonic RSWA in a previous study [28], which is greater than the 12% found in our study.
+Additionally, RSWA was more common in patients with multiple systemic atrophy than in those with PD or idiopathic RBD; however, the severity of the corresponding behaviors was milder [28].
+This suggests that RBD and RSWA are strongly, but not linearly, linked.